 Get the news you want from Penguin Random House

 About Louis de Bernieres

-Louis de Bernières is the author of, among other novels, Corelli’s Mandolin, A Partisan’s Daughter, Birds Without Wings, The Troublesome Offspring of Cardinal Guzman, Señor Vivo and the Coca Lord and The War of Don Emmanuel’s Nether Parts.
-Selected by Granta as… More about Louis de Bernieres
+Louis de Bernières is the author of, among other novels, The Dust that Falls From Dreams, A Partisan’s Daughter, Birds Without Wings, Corelli’s Mandolin, The Troublesome Offspring of Cardinal Guzman, Señor Vivo and the Coca Lord and The War of… More about Louis de Bernieres

 Published by Vintage Sep 12, 2012| 128 Pages| ISBN 9780345804952